mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 API versioning is supported at two levels:

-1.  **API Version**: Set via the `version` field in `rest.build`.
-This defines the base version for the entire API deployment (e.g., `version: 2`).
-The runtime usually prefixes routes with `/api/v{version}` (configurable via `pathPrefix`).
+1.  **API Version**: Set globally via the `version` field in `rest.build`.
+This defines the primary version for the entire API deployment (e.g., `version: 2`).
+The runtime usually prefixes generated routes with `/api/v{version}` (this base path prefix is configurable via the `pathPrefix` option).
-2.  **Function Version Constraints**: Within a function mapping (or an array of mappings), use the `version` option with `min` and/or `max` properties to specify the API versions for which that specific mapping is active.
+2.  **Function Version Constraints**: Within a function's mapping object (or for each object in an array of mappings), use the `version` option with `min` and/or `max` properties.
+This specifies the API versions for which that particular mapping (endpoint) is active.

-This allows maintaining backward compatibility or introducing changes in specific versions.
+This allows maintaining backward compatibility or introducing breaking changes gradually across different versions.
 See the [Versioning Guide](../../../guides/07-versioning.md) for more details.

 ```ts showLineNumbers
 // ... inside rest.build